 — A Management, Extension or Data frame that triggers an Ack or a BlockAck frame from a non-AP and non-PCP STA, with the Power Management subfield in the Frame Control field of the frame set to 0, i.e., a frame to indicate the PCP intent to transition out of unscheduled PS mode.

-— An RTS, DMG CTS-to-self, Grant, SSW or SSW-Feedback frame.
+— An RTS, DMG CTS-to-self, CF-End, Grant, SSW or SSW-Feedback frame.

 11.2.6.2.2 Non-AP and non-PCP STA operation without a wakeup schedule

-To change its power state without a wakeup schedule, a non-AP and non-PCP STA shall inform the AP or PCP by completing a successful frame exchange (as described in Annex G) that is initiated by the STA and that includes a Management frame, Extension frame or Data frame, and also an Ack or a BlockAck frame from the AP or PCP.
+To change its power state without a wakeup schedule, a non-AP and non-PCP STA shall inform the AP or PCP by completing a successful frame exchange that is initiated by the STA and that includes a Management frame, Extension frame or Data frame, and also an Ack or a BlockAck frame from the AP or PCP.

 11.2.6.3.2 PCP operation without a wakeup schedule